Fodor's Expert Review Praia de Grumari

 A bit beyond Prainha, off Estrada de Guaratiba, is Grumari, a beach that seems a preview of paradise.
 What it lacks in amenities—it has only a couple of groupings of thatch-roof huts selling drinks and snacks—it makes up for in natural beauty: the glorious red sands of its quiet cove are backed by low, lush hills.
-Weekends are extremely crowded.
+Weekends are extremely crowded—arrive early—but during the week it's blissfully quiet and makes for a great day out from town.
 Take a lunch break at Restaurante Point de Grumari, which serves excellent fish dishes.
 If you've ventured this far, you might as well take a slight detour to the Museu Casa do Pontal, Brazil's largest folk-art museum, and, for an in-depth look at one of the world's greatest landscape artists, the Sítio Roberto Burle Marx.
 Amenities: food and drink.
 Best for: surfing; sunset.